Empty Lot at 18th and Callowhill

 Franklin Town Boulevard on the left runs diagonally southeast between The Watermark and One Franklin Town buildings.
 The rectangular patch of snow in the middle of this photo covers the abandoned straight segment of 18th Street.
 The Callowhill Cut is at bottom left.

 There are just a few land parcels in the Baldwin Park neighborhood that have potential as building lots.
 Developers of the combined lots along the north side of the western half of the 1800 block of Callowhill have presented proposals to the Logan Square Neighborhood Association (LSNA).
 The air space over the Callowhill Cut at 21st and Hamilton has had development proposals at LSNA as well but construction is still pending.
-The parking lots north of the Free Library and on CCP's campus on 17th Street are wasted as surface parking lots, but at least are providing parking convenience.
+The parking lots north of the Free Library and on the Community College of Philadelphia (CCP) campus on 17th Street are wasted as surface parking lots, but at least are providing parking convenience.
 The bare southeast corner of 18th and Spring Garden, now part of CCP but formerly a PECO substation, is not now particularly well used.
 The lot pictured above at 18th and Callowhill Streets is a grassy but fenced off 1.2 acre lot with access on 19th Street, Callowhill Street, and 18th Street.
 What is its story?

 Bush Hill was subdivided in the early 1800s and heavy industry sprang up along the rail line running through the neighborhoods just north of the original Philadelphia city limits (locomotives were banned in the city proper).
 Residences for workers filled in between the foundries, and the first map below shows residences, and one Methodist Episcopal Church, filling the entire block now occupied by the empty lot under discussion.
 The sequence of maps below shows the changes from 1895 through 1985.